PostgreSQL Loop

 $$;

 In BEGIN and END blocks, we are using the FOR loop to iterate over the result set of the SELECT statements.
-This result set contains information of 10 employees in the form of rows.
+This result set contains information about 10 employees in the form of rows.

 With the help of the RAISE NOTICE statement, we are printing each row from the result set.